DianaSill/pneumonia-detection/README.md

 - **Output Layer**: This layer used a sigmoid activation function for binary classification (Normal vs. Pneumonia).

 ### Model Compilation
-We compiled the model using the following settings:
+Compiled the model using the following settings:
 - **Optimizer**: Adam
 - **Loss Function**: Categorical Crossentropy
 - **Learning Rate**: Started with a learning rate of 0.0001 and reduced it during training to improve performance.